Joining a group ride in a different city or country can be great fun and a way to meet friends with a common interest.

-Every ride is with a new group of cycling enthusiasts who have not ridden together before.
-To ensure that everyone is as safe as possible it is essential that each ride participant reads this document before joining a ride.
+To ensure that everyone is as safe as possible please review the guidelines on this page.
 Riding in a group (and as a group) requires additional skills to riding solo.

 Rides will be enjoyable and safe if everyone keeps two principles in mind at all times: Be predictable and Communicate.